mrfishball/Swerver/README.md

 ## Prerequisites

-Latest non-beta version of Xcode
+- Swift 4 or above

-Any modern web browser
+- Any modern web browser

-Homebrew (For command line only)

-Telnet (For command line only)

-## Set Up (For local development and testing)
+## Set Up (For development and testing)

 Clone or fork this repo: